Table of Contents

 Humans cannot remember the IP addresses.
 That is where DNS (Domain Name System) comes in handy.
 DNS resolves domain names into IP addresses.
 DNS holds all the addresses of every device or website that is connected to the internet.
 It offers a distributed database of website addresses and similar corresponding IP addresses.

 DNS is a hierarchical distributed system with authority.
 It is widespread globally across different servers on the internet.
 DNS falls under the application layer in the OSI model.
-DNS support and identify devices that are connected to the internet.
+DNS supports and identifies devices that are connected to the internet.

 DNS Resolves: